appliedgrg/beratools/docs/files/developer/testing.md

 BERA Tools uses GitHub Actions to automate testing and deployment processes.
 This document describes the various workflows set up in the repository to ensure code quality and streamline releases.

-1. **tox.yml**: This workflow runs tests across multiple Python versions (3.10 to 3.14) using `tox`.
-It ensures that the codebase is compatible with all supported Python versions.
+1. **tox.yml**: This manual workflow runs a Python 3.12-3.14 tox grid inside micromamba environments where conda-forge provides GDAL and native geospatial libraries.

 1. **python-tests.yml**: This workflow runs the test suite using `pytest` whenever code is pushed to the repository or a pull request is created.
 It helps catch issues early in the development process.